Robinson-Spangler Carolina Room

-The Robinson-Spangler Carolina Room is a department of the Main branch of the Charlotte Mecklenburg Library in Charlotte, North Carolina.
+The Robinson-Spangler Carolina Room is a department of the Main branch of the Charlotte Mecklenburg Library in Charlotte, North Carolina, United States.
 It houses historical materials on the history of Charlotte, of Mecklenburg County, and of North and South Carolina.
 It also contains a wealth of genealogical materials with all fifty states represented.
 Special collections include maps, photographs, manuscripts, family and business papers, and a music archive.